ttpu/iot2024_lab7/README.md

 Use "polling" methods instead of delays.

-* Upload the new sketch over the wifi network, not using usb cable.
+* Upload the new sketch over the internet (through http), without using usb cable.